 Though Plunkett supported, in the interests of unity, the co-option to the Volunteers’ provisional committee of nominees of Irish parliamentary party leader John Redmond (qv) (June 1914), he adamantly opposed Redmond's declaration at Woodenbridge, Co.
 Wicklow, pledging the support of the Volunteer movement for Britain in the first world war (September 1914).
 He attended the secret meeting of advanced nationalists summoned by Thomas Clarke (qv) and Sean Mac Diarmada (qv) at the Gaelic League headquarters, Parnell Square, that determined to stage an armed rising against British rule during the course of the war (9 September 1914).
 Increasingly more prominent within the rump movement of anti-Redmondite Irish Volunteers, at the body's first convention (October 1914) he was named to the twelve-member central executive; in December 1914 he was appointed to the newly formed headquarters staff as director of military operations with the rank of commandant.

-Planning the rising At the behest of the advisory committee established at the secret 9 September meeting, Plunkett indulged a long-held amateur interest in military strategy and tactics (nurtured by schoolboy participation in the Stonyhurst officers’ training corps), by drafting an embryonic plan for military operations in the Dublin area.
+At the behest of the advisory committee established at the secret 9 September meeting, Plunkett indulged a long-held amateur interest in military strategy and tactics (nurtured by schoolboy participation in the Stonyhurst officers’ training corps), by drafting an embryonic plan for military operations in the Dublin area.
 Inducted into the Irish Republican Brotherhood (IRB), and admitted into the small band of revolutionary conspirators headed by Clarke and Mac Diarmada, Plunkett became the chief strategist in the planning for the rising, working in concert with Patrick Pearse (qv) and Éamonn Ceannt (qv) on expanding the plans to include the entire country, and on devising the detail.
 It is probable that Plunkett thus originated the strategy of concentrating the insurrection in Dublin on the seizure and defence of large city-centre buildings.

 In March–June 1915 Plunkett travelled by a circuitous route to Berlin – his previous valetudinarian journeys supplying a plausible cover that allowed him to slip through wartime security strictures – to negotiate with the German foreign office for assistance in the planned rising.
 There he joined Roger Casement (qv) – already seeking German support for an Irish rebellion, sponsored by the American-based Clan na Gael – in drafting a lengthy memorandum, styled the ‘Ireland report’, outlining an ambitious operation involving a Volunteer rising in Dublin and the west, coordinated with a German invasion up the Shannon estuary.
 Though the Germans ultimately rejected the plan, Plunkett – who disagreed with Casement's insistence on the necessity of an invading German expeditionary force – secured a tentative German undertaking to land a shipment of small arms and ammunition on the eve of an Irish rising, sometime in spring 1916 (a date necessitating postponement of the rising from its initial designation for autumn 1915).